-Poor Will’s Almanack for the Fourth Week of Early Fall.
+Poor Will’s Almanack for the First Week of Early Winter.